 Self-Advocacy/Self-Determination Article Review Assignment

 The candidate will select and analyze an article focusing on self-advocacy/self-determination and will apply learned concepts to needs unique to a special population.
-The article review must be 3-4 pages, not including the title and reference page, and include citations from 3-4 sources in APA format.
+The article review must be 800 - 1,000 words, not including the title and reference page, and include citations from 3-4 sources in APA format.
 (CLO: A, B, H)